-Secondary Emphasis 15 Choose from MUSTH 612, 616, 617, 621, 692, 722 7 Additional theory/composition courses 8 Any DA student who wishes to select music theory and composition (MUSTH) her/his secondary area of study must receive written permission from area coordinator (to be placed in the student's file).
+Sec ondary Emphasis 15 Choose from MUST 612, 616, 617, 621, 692, 722 7 Additional theory/composition courses 8 Any DA student who wishes to select music theory and composition (MUST) as her/his secondary area of study must receive written permission from area coordinator (to be placed in the student's file).
 A representative theory/composition faculty must be on the student's DA committee.
-(S complete policy, including requirements that students must meet, which available from the music graduate coordinator or the theory/composition. area coordinator.) uon A minimum of 7 hours on the student's doctoral curriculum must come from th e six courses specified above, taken at Ball State University.
-The "additional courses" must be graduate-level music theory or music composition courses taken at Ball State University or another accredited graduate ? music program-excluding graduate theory review, and excluding combined undergraduate/graduate courses such as the BSU School o Music's 500-level courses.
-In some cases, a course that is from a cog area and that is strongly oriented toward theory or composition can of in this category, at the discretion of the student's doctoral committee.
+(S complete policy, including requirements that students must meet, whic available from the music graduate coordinator or the theory/composi area coordinator.) uon A minimum of 7 hours on the student's doctoral curriculum must come from th e six courses specified above, taken at Ball State University.
+The "addition al courses" must be graduate-level music theory or music composition courses taken at Ball State University or another accredited graduate music program-excluding graduate theory review, and excluding C combined undergraduate/graduate courses such as the BSU School of Music's 500-level courses.
+In some cases, a course that is from a cog area and that is strongly oriented toward theory or composition can c in this category, at the discretion of the student's doctoral committee. ouni